Zepbound vials: Dosage, costs, and administration

 - Zepbound vials offer the same effective weight loss medication as the pens but at less than half the cost.
 You'll need separate needles and syringes to use them.

-- Unlike the pens, Zepbound vials can't be covered by insurance or discounts, making them a cash-only option.
+- Unlike the pens, Zepbound vials can't be covered by insurance, and are typically beneficial for self-pay patients without insurance coverage.

 Zepbound (tirzepatide) is one of the most effective weight loss injections, with people losing up to 20.9% of their body weight in clinical trials.